Juan Ponce Enrile: Early life and education

 Enrile was born as Juanito Furagganan on February 14, 1924, in Gonzaga, Cagayan, based on official records, to Petra Furagganan, the stepdaughter of a poor fisherman.
 He was born out of wedlock, as his father, the Spanish mestizo lawyer and influential provincial politician Alfonso Ponce Enrile, was already married.
+His mother later married a fisherman.
 Records from the Philippine Independent Church (Aglipayan) in Cagayan also showed that Enrile was born on June 22, 1922, as revealed by his son Jack in 2025.
 At the time of his birth, Alfonso served as a representative from the 1st district of Cagayan.
 He was baptized into the Aglipayan church as Juanito Furagganan.
+He lived a life of poverty with his mother and six half-siblings by a river in Barrio Mission (now Barangay Casitan), Gonzaga, Cagayan.
+Starting at age 7, he worked for his aunt Consorcia Calasan, his mother's distant cousin also from Gonzaga, as a houseboy and later as a chef to support his schooling.
+He was expelled from school after being caught in a love triangle.
+This perceived injustice over his expulsion led him to abandon his initial dream of becoming an engineer and instead aimed to become a lawyer.
+His schooling was disrupted once again due to the outbreak of World War II.

+During the Japanese occupation of the Philippines, the teenage Enrile joined the guerilla movement against Imperial Japan.
 He converted to Roman Catholicism at age 20.
-As a young man, he was reunited with his father in Manila and took his secondary education at Saint James Academy in Malabon, Rizal.
+At age 21, he was reunited with his father in Manila and began staying with his second family in Malabon, Rizal.
+There, he met his three half-siblings, including Armida Siguion-Reyna.
+He eventually continued his schooling, taking his secondary education at St. James Academy in Malabon.
 His father took legal steps in changing his name to Juan Ponce Enrile, the name that he would use for his pre-law enrollment.

 He graduated cum laude in 1949 with an Associate of Arts degree from the Ateneo de Manila.
 Afterward, he attended the University of the Philippines College of Law and graduated cum laude with a Bachelor of Laws degree.
 While in law school, he joined the Sigma Rho fraternity, the oldest law-based fraternity in Asia with other Senate colleagues such as Franklin Drilon and father and son duo Edgardo Angara and Sonny Angara, among many others.
 Upon graduation, he was elected to the Pi Gamma Mu and Phi Kappa Phi international honor societies.
 He scored 11th in the 1953 bar examinations with a 91.72% rating and a perfect score in mercantile law.
 As a scholar at Harvard Law School, he earned a Master of Laws degree with specialized training in international tax law.